odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 For example, for a complex hydrothermal scheduling problem modelled with SDDP (with an exogenous terminal cost function), 3000 iterations of SDDP may be needed for convergence.
 When solving this problem with SDDP.jl, we would set `iteration_limit = 3000`.

 However, when the same problem is solved with infinite-horizon SDDP, a total of 8000 iterations of SDDP may be needed because the endogenous terminal cost-to-go function needs to converge.
-From my experience, we choose `iteration_limit = 500` and `update_limit = 20` (500x16 = 8000 total iteration of SDDP).
+From my experience, we choose `iteration_limit = 500` and `update_limit = 16` (500x16 = 8000 total iteration of SDDP).
 Choosing the values for `iteration_limit` and `update limit` is discussed further in Section 5 of my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf).

-For a given problem usually solved with
+For this simple problem we solve the model with the `iteration_limit=5`, `update_limit=10`.
 ```julia
 status = solve(m; iteration_limit=5, update_limit=10)
 ```

 The output from the final update (update 10/10) log is:
 ```
 -------------------------------------------------------------------------------
                           SDDP.jl © Oscar Dowson, 2017-2018